rolandstarke/node-cache-manager-fs-hash/README.md

 })();
 ```

-Here is an example that demonstrates how use the store with the [node-cache-manager](https://github.com/jaredwray/cache-manager) module.
+Here is an example that demonstrates how to use the store with the [node-cache-manager](https://github.com/jaredwray/cache-manager) module.

 ```javascript
 const cacheManager = require('cache-manager');